 Each year, UNBC and the Alumni Council those alumni who have made outstanding contributions to their alma mater, their professions and their communities.
 Last year David Lewellyn (BSc 1998) and Sarah White (BSW 2007) received awards.

-Nominations for the 2019 Distinguished Alumni Awards are open.
-The deadline for nominations is March 31, 2019.
+Nominations for the 2020 Distinguished Alumni Awards are open until March 20, 2020.
 Nominations are submitted online.
-Any questions can be directed to 250.960.5873 or email@example.com
+Any questions can be directed to 250.960.5873 or firstname.lastname@example.org

 Confidentiality is assured.
 Nominees are not informed of their nomination or status by UNBC unless they are selected as a recipient.
 Nominators may choose to inform nominees that they have been nominated.
 Unsuccessful nominees will not be contacted.